 Big Sky Backcountry Byway

-A typical scene along the Big Sky Backcountry Byway in Montana
+A typical scene along the Big Sky Backcountry Byway

 The Terry area offers fishing and hunting along the Yellowstone River corridor, and places where you might easily find moss agate.
 The Circle area is well known for its excellent big game hunting possibilities and for the paleontological discoveries northwest of town.
 The Wolf Point area offers some excellent fishing along the Missouri River and a chance to check out the historic Lewis & Clark Bridge over the river.